SNBSniper/phoenix-writeup/stack-zero/README.md

 test eax, eax
 je 0x40064c
 ```
-The `test eax,eax` instructions basically means that if eax is zero then it will set the 'ZF' flag to 1, The 'je' operation means if `ZF=1` go to address `0x40064c`.
+The `test eax,eax` instructions basically means that if eax is zero then it will set the `ZF` flag (Zero Flag)  to 1, The `je` operation means if `ZF=1` go to address `0x40064c`.
 Since test is esentially mapped to a binary AND bit operation.
 There are two scenarios that can make the variable take different paths `eax = 0 ` and `eax != 0`.

 If `eax = 0011`